bplaxco/query/README.md

 ## Commands

-None of the commands are implemented y et
+None of the commands are implemented yet

 ## Goal